Everything Apple announced at WWDC 2019

 iOS 13

-iOS 13 is a substantial upgrade for the iPhone and iPad, with speed improvements, a new “dark mode” and upgrades to many core apps:
+iOS 13 is a substantial upgrade for the iPhone and iPad, with speed improvements, a new “dark mode,” and upgrades to many core apps:

 - Apple Maps will get much more detail later this year, along with 360-degree “Look Around” views that take after the “Street View” feature in Google Maps.